 Hi there.
 I'm a freelance science and technology writer based out of Saint Paul, MN.
 Although, with the magic of the internet, does it really matter where I live?
 I love science and technology, and writing about it is what I do.
 I came to the realization that I was destined to be a nerd in the mid 90s.
 That's when I got my first real computer — a Hewlett-Packard box running an original Pentium CPU that screamed along at 133MHz.
 Since then, I've been consuming technology at a positively unseemly rate.

-I currently write for ExtremeTech, Geek.com, PC Mag, Android Police, and Tested.com.
-In the past, I've been a featured writer for Maximum PC and Business Insider.
+I currently write for ExtremeTech, Android Police, Tom's Hardware, The Wirecutter, Greenbot, and Tested.com.
+In the past, I've been a featured writer for Maximum PC, Geek.com, Business Insider, and PC Mag.
 I'm always looking for new opportunities to write for interesting organizations.
-My main focus is on smartphones, ARM chip architecture, and mobile technology in general.
+My main focus is on smartphones, geek culture, and mobile technology in general.
 I have particularly extensive knowledge of Android and the issues surrounding that platform.
 I review apps and mobile devices often, as well.

 Not only do I bring extensive technology knowledge to the table, I was a biotech research scientist for a number of years.
 I have the experience to cover science in an effective and engaging way.
 I regularly write about advancements in biology, space/astronomy, chemistry, materials science, and physics.
 Drop me a line if you'd like me to write for you.

 I also published a science fiction novel in 2014 called The Crooked City.
 You can pick up a copy from this site, Amazon (print and Kindle), or Google Play.
 I don't use DRM on any version of the book, so take your pick.